ZenCodeLang/ZenCodeDocs/src/about.md

 ZenCode is a programming language intended to be used as scripting language within a larger host application.
 Thus if you have an application and are looking for a way to safely integrate plugins or user-provided scripts, ZenCode may be for you.

+## What is ZenCode?

+ZenCode is a programming language and software which can be used to provide an application with scripting and/or plugin capabilities.
+It is intended to run code with fine-tuned control over what it is allowed to do, such that even unknown or untrusted code can be run safely.
+At the same time, we want to keep it clean, modern, and easy to learn and understand, even by non-professionals.

+The name "ZenCode" denotes both the language as well as the runtime systems.

 What is it?

 - A safe system, fully controlled by its host environment.
 The host application has fine control over which functions the scripts may perform.